tt-le/developer-dashboard/README.md

 #### Creating a release

-This repository uses GitHub actions to automatically create a release whenever a change is pushed to `master`.
+This repository uses GitHub actions to automatically create a release whenever a change is pushed to `main`.
 The workflow for changes should follow a typical process:

 1. Create a branch (ideally in a fork of the repository)

-2. Create a pull-request to merge the changes from the branch into `master`.
+2. Create a pull-request to merge the changes from the branch into `main`.
 Add a release label (`major`, `minor`, `patch`) and a change type label (`feature`, `bug`, `chore`) to the pull request to effect the new release tag that is generated and how the change log is generated for the release.

-3. Merge the pull-request into master.
+3. Merge the pull-request into `main`.
 This will trigger the workflow to create the release.

 #### Building the container image

 This repository is also connected to the Docker Hub build image.
 The build process has been configured with two rules:

-1. Any time a change is pushed to `master`, a new image is built with the `latest` tag
+1. Any time a change is pushed to `main`, a new image is built with the `latest` tag
 2. Any time a new release is created for the repository, a new image is built with a tag that matches the repository tag (e.g. git tag v1.1.1 -> docker tag 1.1.1)

 #### Updating the Dashboard terraform module